Monsterwith/MonsterMedia/replit.md

 # Overview

 MonsterMedia (formerly MONSTERWITH) is a comprehensive multimedia platform for streaming and downloading anime, music, videos, movies, and manga with both free and VIP access options.
-It's built as a full-stack TypeScript application with a React frontend and Express.js backend, featuring user authentication, content management, AI-powered recommendations, community chat with Sammy bot, and YouTube integration.
+It's built as a full-stack web application with a React frontend and Express.js backend, featuring user authentication, content management, AI-powered recommendations, and a community chat system.

 # User Preferences